actsl/kiss_sdl/README.md

 and not so difficult, to add the coordinates of a local window to a certain group of widgets.
 It is possible to create and free such group of widgets in one function, or process its events or draw it in one function.
-The draw function of every widget also has a third argument, if provided, makes the widget to become visible when the window widget pointed by that argument becomes visible, and not visible when that window becomes not visible.
+The draw function of every widget also has a third argument which, if provided, makes the widget to become visible when the window widget pointed by that argument becomes visible, and not visible when that window becomes not visible.
 That window is thus like a dialog window on which